Created

 POWER OVER MOST OF MESOPOTAMIA

-In the First Region to unify
+the First Region

-Marduk the adversary, the task of the right man to find they
+temple-cities.
+"To Inanna, of Marduk the adversary, the task of the right

 [Sitchin,